Moustached antpitta: Feeding

 The moustached antpitta is one of several antpittas that regularly come to feeding stations set up to allow viewing them.
 There they are fed earthworms and similar invertebrates, which are thought to also be a large part of their natural diet.
 In the wild they are known to feed on arthropods though details are lacking.
 They are highly terrestrial, seldom being seen more than 3 m above the ground.

 Breeding

 The moustached antpitta's breeding season has not been detailed but includes September to November in Colombia and March in Ecuador.
 Its nest is a bulky cup made of dead leaves, green mosses, rootlets, and other small fibers, placed in an epiphyte or on a branch.
 All the known nests were within 1.3 m of the ground.
 The clutch is two light blue eggs.
-The incubation period is not known; fledging occurs 15 to 17 days after hatch.
+The incubation period is not known; fledging occurs 15 to 17 days after hatching.
 Both parents provision the nestlings.